mendix/docs/content/developerportal/general/roles.md

 ## 2 Company Roles

 Everyone with the same email domain will be automatically placed in the same company.
-For example, all the users that sign up with an email address with the `@bouncetravel.com` emaildomain will automatically join the company named *Bounce Travel*.
+For example, all the users that sign up with an email address with the `@bouncetravel.com` email domain will automatically join the company named *Bounce Travel*.

 Within the company there are three roles, which are described below.

 ### 2.1 Company Admin

-The Company Admin is a Regular User with additional privileges.
-A Company Admin role is a super role that is allowed to manage all the settings of the company, including the settings of apps, nodes, and users.
-A company can have multiple Company Admins, but Regular Users cannot see who has the Company Admin role.
+The Company Admin is a regular user with additional privileges.
+The Company Admin role is a "super role" allowed to manage all the settings of the company, including the settings of the company's apps, cloud nodes, and users.
+A company can have multiple Company Admins, but regular users cannot see who has the Company Admin role.

-These are the permissions of a Company Admin:

-* Can manage company (profile, admins, groups and settings)
-* Can manage users, invitations, and security group memberships
-* Can manage apps and app roles
-* Can manage nodes

  ![](attachments/companyadmin/company-admin.png)

-For more details, see [Company Admin Overview](/developerportal/general/companyadmin-overview).
+For details on this role, see [Company Admin Overview](/developerportal/general/companyadmin-overview).

 ### 2.2 Company Contact

-Because a company can have multiple Company Admins and Regular Users cannot see who has the the Company Admin role, making one of the Company Admins the Company Contact is recommended.
-The Company Contact is visible to Regular Users and with the Company Admin role, the Company Contact will be able to perform company operations on behalf of all Company Admins.
+Because a company can have multiple Company Admins and regular users cannot see who has the the Company Admin role, making one of the Company Admins the Company Contact is recommended.
+The Company Contact is visible to regular users.
+In addition, if they also have the Company Admin role, the Company Contact can perform company operations on behalf of all Company Admins.

 To view the Company Contact, follow these steps:

 1. Go to the [Developer Portal](http://home.mendix.com).
-2. In the top-right corner, click your avatar:
+2. In the top-right corner, click your avatar and then select **My Profile**:

     ![](attachments/general/show-profile.png)

-3. Click **My Profile**.
 4. Below your name, click your the name of your company.
-5. Below **Contact**, you will see the **Company Contact**:
+5. Below **Contact**, you will see the Company Contact:

     ![](attachments/general/company-contact.png)

+The Company Admin who is the Company Contact can change roles on the Comapny Admin's [Company](company) page.

 ### 2.3 Regular Users